ksyu-sniper/zenwithxenia/content/about/_index.md

 menu:
   footer:
     URL: about
-    name: About Xenia
+    name: ABOUT XENIA
     weight: 1
   main:
-    name: About Xenia
+    name: ABOUT XENIA
     URL: about
     weight: 1